Ficus burkei

 Common names: (Afr) Gewone Wildevy, Wurgvy.
 (Eng) Common Wild Fig, Strangler Fig. (IsiNdebele) Intenjane, Umtende. (isiXhosa) Uluzi, Umthombe. (isiZulu) Umbombe, Umthombe.
 (Northern Sotho) Moumo.
 (Setswana) Mmadintana, Moomo, Moumo, Muomo, Xirhomberhome. (siSwati) inkhokhokho.
 (Tshivenda) Muumo.

 Family: Moraceae (fig or mulberry family).
 Trees are evergreen and have milky or watery latex present.
 The simple Leaves are alternate or opposite and 3-veined from near the possibly lobed base.
-They are usually entire, and all leaves have stipules.
+Margins are usually entire, and all leaves have stipules.
 Plants are monoecious or dioecious and flowers are unisexual.
 The Perianth of indigenous species contain sepals but no petals.
 Male flowers have up to 6 stamens.
 Female flowers are inconspicuous and lack staminodes.
 The superior or inferior Ovary has 1 locule with 1 ovule and 2 styles are often present.
 The compound usually fleshy Fruit contains various Seeds.
 The family has 37 genera and about 1 100 species.

 Name derivation: Ficus – Latin name for fig. burkei – after Joseph Burke (1812-1873) botanist, plant and animal collector who visited Gauteng in 1841 and went on an amazing trip with many delays.
 His return trip from Cape Town took more than 2 years.
 See web reference below.
 The genus Ficus has 24+ species in southern Africa.

 Conservation: National Status: L C (Least Concern).
-Assessment date: 2005 (J.E.
+Assessment date: 2005/07/12 (J.E.
 Burrows and J.E.
 Victor).

 Tree